ttpham0111/cmpe202-batman/MINUTES_OF_MEETING.md

 * We will be using Tiled for all the UI.
 * Team has successfully completed research on UI, Music, Player movement.
 * Tiles has been developed by the team.
+* A prototype of the game has been finished.

 **What is the team going to do next week?**
 * Continue implementing Levels of game in PhaserJS.